michaelm-503/michaelm-503.github.io/README.md

 [Tableau](https://public.tableau.com/app/profile/michael.moore1034/viz/EmissionsDashboard_17674163473330/Dashboard1)

-Dashboard detailing 9 years of trends and correlations in my energy usage and emissions at home.
+This data viz tracks 9 years of trends and correlations in my energy usage and emissions at home.
 Click through the story mode to see my insights on how various life changes and home upgrades have shifted my emissions.

 <img src="/assets/EmissionsDashboard.jpg" width="600">